Quick answer

 Is my copy of The Secret Language of Snow a first edition?

-A first edition of The Secret Language of Snow by Terry Tempest Williams (Sierra Club / Pantheon) is identified by: First edition, 1984, a Sierra Club Books / Pantheon co-publication; illustrated by Jennifer Dewey; issued in hardcover.
+A first edition of The Secret Language of Snow by Terry Tempest Williams (Sierra Club / Pantheon) is identified by: First edition, 1984, a Sierra Club Books / Pantheon Books co-publication (New York), illustrated by Jennifer Dewey and written with Ted Major.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A stated first edition, a number line ending in 1, or a dated first printing with no later printings listed is the key.
-Williams's children's-book debut, co-authored with Ted Major; published the same year as Pieces of White Shell (Scribner, 1984).
+Williams's book-length debut, co-authored with her Teton Science School mentor Ted Major and recipient of a National Science Foundation Book Award; published the same year as Pieces of White Shell (Scribner, 1984).

 Is the book-club edition the same as the first?